What’s The Scenario?

-Every card in this deck is a new opportunity to tell a story.
-The big text provides your prompt, while the small text offers a nudge if you’d like a little more to get started.
+The big text on each card is your prompt, while the small text offers a nudge if you’d like a little more to get started.

 Game 1: Draw 1 card.
 Write for 5 minutes using the card as your prompt.
 Repeat 2-4 times, building on your first story with each new card.

 Game 2: Draw 3 cards at once.
-Order the cards in a way that tells a single story, then write that story.
+Order the cards in a way that suggests the outline of a single story, then write that story.

 Game 3: Draw 3 cards at once.
-Develop a single story using each card in the exact order you drew them from the deck, then write that story.
+Develop a single story using your cards in the exact order you drew them from the deck, then write that story.

-Game 1: (1) Everyone draws 1 card, face-up.
-(2) As a group, decide on one story that includes everyone’s card.
+Game 1: (1) Everyone draws 1 card and shares their card with the group.
+(2) As a group, decide on one story that includes everyone’s cards.
 (3) Assign scenes, then write individually for a predetermined amount of time.
 When you’re finished, share in the order the scenes appear in the story.

 Game 2: (1) Make a grid of 3x4 cards, face-down.
 (2) Take turns revealing one card at a time to the entire group.
 (3) After each card is revealed, individually write for a predetermined time, building on your same story with each card.
 (4) Once each participant has had the chance to reveal a card, share the individual stories you wrote using the shared cards.